medavox/distribackup/docs/message binary spec.md

 0. (ID Byte)           | a byte
 1. (Length)            | Long
 2. ID byte of elements | a byte
-3. number of elements  | int
+3. number of elements  | Integer
 4. &lt;elements&gt;    | ?